 These digital disruptors are transforming all 5 P’s of the marketing process: product, price, promotion, place, and people.
 They allow us to automate parts of our marketing processes while simultaneously making our digital communications more human-like — plus, they allow us to anticipate what our customer needs before they even ask for it!

 However, this doesn’t mean businesses should jump on the bandwagon of every new digital technology that emerges.
 It’s all about determining which ones are actually going to move the needle in your business.
 As Andrew Frank, Distinguished VP Analyst, Gartner for Marketers puts it: “By identifying and prioritizing new technologies that will have a transformational effect on your business, you can secure a leadership role in innovation initiatives.”

 How we use Digital Disruption Marketing at Whitehat

-At Whitehat Agency, we use digital disruption to drive ROI for small businesses and enterprise brands.
-We do so through innovative marketing strategies and creative content production.
+As a digital agency, we use digital disruption to drive ROI for our clients.
+We do so through innovative marketing strategies and bringing an omni-channel approach to our campaigns.
+By building an overall marketing strategy that encompasses SEO marketing, Google Ads Management, Social media marketing and other pay per click (PPC) channels.
 Our goal is to capture the strongest media performance possible for advertisers based on the current marketing landscape.

 Built on agile methodologies, our digital disruption framework incorporates elements of strategy and planning, creative content production and media buying, research and reporting.
 The process is driven by an ongoing “test and learn” approach, supplemented by internal, proprietary technology built to add additional, data-backed accuracy.